 We operate in multiple jurisdictions with varying tax laws.
 We are subject to audits by any of these taxing authorities.
-During 2007 and 2006, we recorded favorable non-cash adjustments to reduce uncertain tax benefits in the amount of approximately \$4 million and \$3 million, respectively, due to expiration of statute of limitations and conclusions of audits by taxing jurisdictions.
-Our tax returns have been examined by the Internal Revenue Service through the year ended December 31, 2002.
+During 2008, the estimated liabilities for uncertain tax positions (including accrued interest and penalties) were increased in the amount of approximately \$2 million due to tax positions taken in the current and prior years.
+Also during 2008, the estimated liabilities for uncertain tax positions (including accrued interest and penalties) were increased in the amount of approximately \$2 million due to tax positions taken in the lapse of the statute of limitations resulting in a net income tax benefit of approximately \$1 million.
+During 2007, the estimated liabilities for uncertain tax positions (including accrued interest and penalties) were reduced due to the lapse of the statue of limitations and the conclusions of income tax audits of varying taxing authorities resulting in a net income tax benefit of approximately \$2 million.
+Our tax returns have been examined by the Internal Revenue Service (IRS) through the year ended December 31, 2002.
+The IRS has recently commenced an audit for the tax year ended December 31, 2006.
 We believe that adequate accruals have been provided for federal, foreign and state taxes.